Lyra in Africa Boards

 Wende Luvinga - Finland Board

-Wende Luvinga is an international development and sustainability professional with over 10 years of proven experience in leading projects and developing business for various donors including the World Bank, European Commission, Ministry for Foreign Affairs of Finland, USAID, Swiss Development Cooperation (SDC), and several others including the private sector and national ministries in several countries.
+Wende is an international development and sustainability professional with years of experience leading projects and developing business for donors including the World Bank, European Commission, Ministry for Foreign Affairs of Finland, USAID, Swiss Development Cooperation (SDC), as well as private sector and national ministries.
 Her other area of key competence includes Business and Human Rights, Environmental Social and Governance(ESG).

 Honorary Board Members